 Innovations in technology

 The energy industry is constantly changing and utility companies must stay at the forefront of this change in order to continue to provide the best service possible to customers.
-At LG&E and KU, our Research and Development team investigates and evaluates new technology to find ways of applying it to our operations in order to better serve our customers.
+At LG&E and KU, our Technology Research and Analysis team investigates and evaluates new technology to find ways of applying it to our operations in order to better serve our customers.

 Research has the potential to be an expensive undertaking and success of efforts is not always guaranteed.